5 facts about same-sex marriage

 Here are five key facts about same-sex marriage:

-This is an update to a post originally published April 27, 2015.
+Note: This is an update to a post originally published April 27, 2015, and updated on June 26, 2015.
+It was originally co-authored by Seth Motel, a former research analyst at Pew Research Center.

 Category: 5 Facts